Vikramjeetsingh07/Canada-Wildfire-Analysis-Prediction-/README.md

 # Forecast 🚀 - Project on predicting Fire Forest for the top ten cities with most wildfires in Canada
-## Location for this project:
-## Locations with Latitude and Longitude
+## Locations for this project with Latitude and Longitude

 The following table lists various locations with their respective latitude and longitude: